 To give your home a competitive edge in the marketplace, consider putting that gloss finish on your home by incorporating a smart multi-room entertainment system.
 These systems allow you to control music and other media all over the house from a smartphone or through voice control with Alexa, Google Assistant, or Apple Siri (when used with a compatible smart speaker).

-The biggest names here are the Sonos, Amazon Echo, Google Home, and Apple HomePod speakers.
+The biggest names here are the Sonos, Bose, Amazon Echo, Google Home, and Apple HomePod speakers.
 Do some research to find what best fits your desired needs, preferred music sources, and budget.

 Get Planning to Effectively Boost Your Home’s Value